 Act No. 66/2022 Sb. on measures in the area of employment and social security relating to the armed conflict within the territory of Ukraine caused by an invasion of the army of the Russian Federation (Zákon o opatřeních v oblasti zaměstnanosti a oblasti sociálního zabezpečení v souvislosti s ozbrojeným konfliktem na území Ukrajiny vyvolaným invazí vojsk Ruské federace), which provides for instance for rules on access to labour market.
-Approved within an accelerated procedure in March 2022, effective as of 21 March 2022, and in place for a limited term until 31 March 2023 (as amended by the Act No. 198/2022 Sb. effective as of 30 June 2022).
-No discussions have been started regarding possible further developments after this date, but it appears possible that some changes may be implemented even during the one-year term.
+Approved within an accelerated procedure in March 2022, effective as of 21 March 2022, and in place for a limited term until 31 March 2024 (as amended by the Act No. 198/2022 Sb. effective as of 30 June 2022, and the Act No. 20/2023 Sb. effective as of 24 January 2023).
+The act was originally introduced for a term of one year which was very recently extended for an additional year.

 Act No. 67/2022 Sb. on measures in the area of education relating to the armed conflict within the territory of Ukraine caused by an invasion of the army of the Russian Federation (Zákon o opatřeních v oblasti školství v souvislosti s ozbrojeným konfliktem na území Ukrajiny vyvolaným invazí vojsk Ruské federace), which regulates how individuals can document their education.
-Approved within an accelerated procedure in March 2022, effective as of 21 March 2022, and in place for a limited term until 31 March 2023 (as amended by the Act No. 199/2022 Sb. effective as of 30 June 2022).
-No discussions have been started regarding possible further developments after this date, but it appears possible that some changes may be implemented even during the one-year term.
+Approved within an accelerated procedure in March 2022, effective as of 21 March 2022, and in place for a limited term until 31 August 2024 (as amended by the Act No. 199/2022 Sb. effective as of 30 June 2022 and the Act No. 20/2023 Sb. effective as of 24 January 2023).
+The act was originally introduced for a term of one year which was very recently extended until 31 August 2024.